Intel building $20B Ohio chip facility amid global shortage

 COLUMBUS, Ohio (AP) — Intel will invest $20 billion in a new computer chip facility in Ohio amid a global shortage of microprocessors used in everything from phones and cars to video games.

-After years of heavy reliance on Asia for the production of computer chips, vulnerability to shortages of crucial chips were exposed in the U.S. and Europe as they began to emerge economically from the pandemic.
+After years of heavy reliance on Asia for the production of computer chips, vulnerability to shortages of the crucial components was exposed in the U.S. and Europe as they began to emerge economically from the pandemic.

 The U.S. share of the worldwide chip manufacturing market has declined from 37% in 1990 to 12% today, according to the Semiconductor Industry Association, and shortages have become a potential risk.